UOA-CS732-SE750-Students-2024/project-group-teal-turtles/README.md

 # Intelligent Eats

 Are you tired of staring into your fridge, wondering what to cook for dinner?

 Do you find yourself stuck in a culinary rut, repeating the same meals week after week?

 Well, worry no more!

-Introducing Intelligent-Eats, the revolutionary AI-generated meal service designed for you.
+Introducing Intelligent-Eats, the revolutionary ***AI-generated*** meal service designed for you.

 Whether you're craving comfort food classics, exotic international flavors, or healthy, plant-based options, our AI algorithm has you covered.

 ### Usage

-Intelligent Eats can be simply used as follows:
+Using Intelligent Eats is as simple as follows:

 1. Create an account
 2. Follow the onboarding process to add ingredients and favourite meals